Dcastillomar/readme-generator/Develop/exampleREADME.md

   ## Description
-  This project is a readme file generator.
-The user follows the prompts and answers the questions to create a concise Readme file.
+  This is a program which helps the user make a README.md file using a series of question prompts.

   ## Installation
-  Please install inquirer before starting.
+  Please install Node.js and inquirer for this program.

   ## Usage
-  The user types node index.js after finding the appropriate file.
-The terminal will then show different questions to build the readme file.
-At the end of the questions  the program will create the readme under the exampleREADME.md file.
+  Open the terminal and navigate to the appropriate file path.
+Type in the terminal node index.js.
+A question will appear on the screen.
+Answer the questions with details for the user.
+When finished with the questions, navigate to the exampleREADME.md file to see the finished result.
+Alternatively navigate to the preview to see a preview of the README.

   ## Contribution
   Please contact me for any questions.